Steering at the Source: Style Modulation Heads for Robust Persona Control

+While our results were robust across dense models with pre-layernorm configurations like Qwen2.5-7B and Llama-3.1-8B, we also extended our evaluation to larger models with distinct architectures.
+Specifically, we tested a pre/post-layernorm and hybrid attention model, gemma-3-12b-it~\citep{team_gemma_2025}, as well as a Mixture-of-Experts (MoE) model~\citep{shazeer_outrageously_2017,fedus_switch_2022}, Qwen3-30B-A3B-Instruct~\citep{yang_qwen3_2025} (\appref{appendix:generalizability-across-architectures}).

+We confirmed that even in both architectures, specific Style Modulation Heads exist (\cref{fig:gemma_head_analysis_combined,fig:qwen3_head_analysis_combined}).
+However, these models have several attention layers that have the specific heads (\cref{fig:head_analysis_combined_gemma,fig:head_analysis_combined_qwen3}).
+This suggests that as the model size increases, the expanded capacity allows for a lower functional density, potentially causing specific capabilities to be distributed more broadly across layers rather than concentrated in one layer.

-\textbf{Generalizability across Architectures:} While our results were robust across dense models like Qwen2.5-7B and Llama-3.1-8B, we also extended our evaluation to a Mixture-of-Experts (MoE) model~\citep{shazeer_outrageously_2017,fedus_switch_2022}, Qwen3-30B-A3B-Instruct~\citep{yang_qwen3_2025}.
-We confirmed that even in MoE architectures, specific Style Heads exist However, our preliminary analysis of the Gemma3~\citep{team_gemma_2025} model showed multiple sharp direction shifts in persona vectors across layers, differing from the single-transition pattern observed in Qwen and Llama.
-This suggests that architectural variations, such as pre/post-norm configurations or hybrid attention mechanisms, may influence the localization of persona generation.
+Furthermore, our preliminary analysis of the gemma-3-12b-it model showed multiple sharp direction shifts in persona vectors across layers (\cref{fig:head_localization:similarity_heatmap_gemma_qwen}), differing from the single-transition pattern observed in Qwen and Llama.
+This suggests that architectural variations, such as pre/post-layernorm configurations or hybrid attention mechanisms, may influence the localization of persona generation.

-\textbf{Diversity of Personas:} Our study focused on six distinct personas.
-While these covered a range of traits, further verification is needed to determine if these findings generalize to a broader spectrum of behavioral attributes.
-Notably, hallucination persona, which is likely reinforced through safety fine-tuning, exhibited slightly different layer-wise behavior compared to other personas (\cref{sec:coherency_degradation,sec:layer_wise_localization}).
-This suggests that traits heavily modified during post-training (e.g, refusal or safety constraints) may follow distinct internal mechanisms compared to purely stylistic personas.
-Future work should explore a wider array of personas, especially those influenced by safety and ethical considerations, to fully understand the generalizability of our findings.